RubiyaHud/React-Slick-Slider-implementation/README.md

 ## Reference:

-If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
-Check out the [TS template](https://react-slick.neostack.com/docs/get-started) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+Check out the [React Slick](https://react-slick.neostack.com/docs/get-started) to integrate React Slick Slider in the project.